 Flora MacDonald College

-Flora MacDonald College is a college listed on the National Register of Historic Places in North Carolina.
-The main building was constructed between 1900 and 1910 and features classical design with six sections, brick halls, and a distinctive dome topped by a domed cupola at the center.
+Flora MacDonald College is a former college listed on the National Register of Historic Places in Red Springs, North Carolina.
+The main building, made of brick and built around 1900, has six sections and a central dome with a cupola on top.

-The college was founded in the late 1800s as Red Springs Seminary and took the name Flora MacDonald College in 1914.
-It operated as a women's school for decades before becoming coeducational in the 1950s and closing as a separate institution in 1961.
+The institution was founded in the late 1800s as Red Springs Seminary and took its current name in 1914.
+It ran as a women's school for many decades, became coeducational in the 1950s, and closed as a separate institution in 1961.

 The college is named after Flora MacDonald, a woman remembered for her bravery and compassion.
 A memorial stone on the grounds honors her and her role in local history.